wealthczarena/Omnifood-Project/README.md

 (https://omnifoodprjt.netlify.app/)

-This project was a final project of a course I took, where I rpacticed my HTML and CSS skills obtained
+This project was the final project of a course I took, where I practiced my HTML and CSS skills obtained

 # Tech Stack Used